 Also, their bass delivery varies noticeably across users and is sensitive to the quality of the fit, seal, and whether you wear glasses.
 The response here represents the average bass response, and your experience may vary.

-The imaging is very good.
+The Audio-Technica ATH-DSR9BT have a great imaging performance.
 Weighted group delay (GD) is at 0.44, which is within good limits.
 The GD graph also shows the response is below the audibility threshold.
-This suggests a bass that is tight for the most part, and a transparent treble.
-In terms of driver matching, our test unit was very well-matched, which is important for accurate localization and placement of objects (voice, instruments, video game effects) in the stereo image.
-However, these results are only valid for our unit and yours may perform differently.
+It suggests a bass that's tight for the most part and a transparent treble.
+Our unit's drivers were very well-matched, important for accurate localization and placement of objects (voice, instruments, video game effects) in the stereo image.
+However, these results are only valid for our unit, and yours may perform differently.

-The ATH-DSR9BT have poor noise isolation performance.
+The Audio-Technica ATH-DSR9BT have a poor noise isolation performance.
 They don’t have any ANC feature, which means they don’t do much against low-end frequencies, where the rumble of bus and planes engines sit.
-This means they won’t be great for commuting.
+It means they won’t be great for commuting.
 In the mid-range, important for blocking out speech, they isolate by about 11dB, which is decent.
 In the treble range, important for blocking out sharp S and T sounds and A/C system noise, they achieved about 31dB of isolation, which is good.

 The integrated microphone has sub-par noise handling.
 In our SpNR test, it achieved a speech-to-noise ratio of about 9dB, indicating it's best suited for quiet environments.
 However, it will struggle to separate speech from ambient noise in even moderately loud situations.

-These headphones don’t have a companion app to offer customization and control options.
+The Audio-Technica DSR9BT don’t have a companion app to offer customization and control options.